 Our activities have the capacity to degrade the environment.
-We however believe in ensuring we protect the environment so that we leave the earth if possible better than we found it.
-Indeed we may be the 1st Telecom Company in Kenya to have an active Health, Safety and Environment (HSE) policy.
+We however believe in ensuring we protect the environment so that we leave the earth if possible better than we found it. we believe we are among the 1st Telecom Company in Kenya to have an active Health, Safety and Environment (HSE) policy.
 We are totally compliant as far as HSE is concerned and in accordance with the best practice in environmental conservation requirements.

-Indeed our staff must read, understand and sign our HSE handbook before they can be allowed to go to the field.
-We have all required Health and Safety Personal Protective Equipment (PPE) tools for the people going to the field and especially climbing towers.
+our staff must read, understand and sign our HSE handbook before they can be allowed to go to the field.
+Additionally, before any field task is executed our staff and subcontractors must have signed and approved job hazard analysis (JHA) we also have all required Health and Safety (PPE) tools for our staff